lag13/dotfiles/personal_documentation/testing.md

 1. Poll an AWS SQS queue for deletion requests.
 2. Get the customer system information from hal.
-3. Send an API reqeust to hal to mark the system as deleted.
+3. Send a HTTP request to hal to mark the system as deleted.
 4. SSH into a server and `rm -rf` the customer system directory.
 5. Contact AWS route53 to delete the DNS for that customer.
 6. Run a mysql command to drop the database.